Micenas/antimony/doc/README.md

-premiumcoin Core
+antimony Core
 =====================

 Setup
 ---------------------
-[premiumcoin Core](https://premiumcoin.io/) is the original premiumcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of premiumcoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[antimony Core](https://antimony.io/) is the original antimony client and it builds the backbone of the network.
+However, it downloads and stores the entire history of antimony transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run premiumcoin on your native platform.
+The following are some helpful notes on how to run antimony on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/premiumcoin-qt (GUI, 32-bit) or bin/32/premiumcoind (headless, 32-bit)
+- bin/32/antimony-qt (GUI, 32-bit) or bin/32/antimonyd (headless, 32-bit)
-- bin/64/premiumcoin-qt (GUI, 64-bit) or bin/64/premiumcoind (headless, 64-bit)
+- bin/64/antimony-qt (GUI, 64-bit) or bin/64/antimonyd (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run premiumcoin-qt.exe.
+Unpack the files into a directory, and then run antimony-qt.exe.

 ### OSX

-Drag premiumcoin-Qt to your applications folder, and then run premiumcoin-Qt.
+Drag antimony-Qt to your applications folder, and then run antimony-Qt.

 ### Need Help?

-* See the documentation at the [premiumcoin Wiki](https://github.com/premiumcoin-crypto/premiumcoin/wiki) for help and more information.
+* See the documentation at the [antimony Wiki](https://github.com/antimony-crypto/antimony/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](FIXME Add official BCT URL on ANN) or on the [premiumcoin Discord](https://discord.gg/a7vhegP).
+* Ask for help on [BitcoinTalk](FIXME Add official BCT URL on ANN) or on the [antimony Discord](https://discord.gg/a7vhegP).

 Building
 ---------------------
-The following are developer notes on how to build premiumcoin on your native platform.
+The following are developer notes on how to build antimony on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)